-By creating occasions for sharing safety management information with private-sector activities in foreign countries, JICA introduces a summary of safety management.
+As a member of the Overseas Safety Public-Private Cooperative Council, established by the Ministry of Foreign Affairs, JICA promotes public-private cooperation for overseas safety management.
+By creating occasions for sharing safety management information with privatesector activities in foreign countries, JICA introduces a summary of safety management.
 It also provides opportunities to share information on project implementation, the status and challenges of safety measures, and so forth.
-Training programs for experts and volunteers are also offered to security personnel for external organizations.
+JICA's training programs for experts and volunteers are also offered to security personnel for external organizations.